ingtiti/cosc-learning-labs/doc/guide/byod.md

 # Setting Up the Environment
 Having installed Python and Pip, you can then use `pip3 install -e` in the project `src` directory, which, in turn, uses the contents of the `src/setup.py` script to install required components in your environment.

-On Mac OS X or Linux, that looks like this with an example from the COSC Learning Lab project:
+On Mac OS X or Linux, that looks like this (with an example from the COSC Learning Lab project):

 ```
 sudo pip3 install -e .